1772 English cricket season

 Broadhalfpenny Down, venue of Hampshire's first match against England in 1772.

 In the 1772 English cricket season, it became normal practice to complete match scorecards and there are surviving examples from every subsequent season.
-Scorecards from 1772 have been found for three eleven-a-side matches in which the Hampshire county team played against an England team, and for one top-class single wicket match between Kent and Hampshire.
-The three Hampshire v England matches have been unofficially recognised by certain sources as first-class, although no such standard existed at the time.
+Scorecards from 1772 have been found for three historically important eleven-a-side matches in which the Hampshire county team played against an England team, and for one single wicket match between Kent and Hampshire.
 Prior to 1772, only four scorecards have survived, the last from a minor match in 1769.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

 Hampshire won two and lost one of their matches against England.
 Kent won the single wicket match.
-Hampshire teams were organised by the Hambledon Club and played their home matches on Broadhalfpenny Down, near the village of Hambledon, Hampshire.
-John Small, the Hampshire batsman, scored the most runs in the three scored matches; no details of bowling or fielding have survived.
+Hampshire were organised by the Hambledon Club and played their home matches on Broadhalfpenny Down, near the village of Hambledon, Hampshire.

 While details are scarce, reports exist of four other eleven-a-side matches.
-Two involved a combined Hampshire and Sussex team playing against Kent and it has been suggested that Hambledon may have been a two counties club.
+Two involved a combined Hampshire & Sussex team playing against Kent and it has been suggested that Hambledon may have been a two counties club.
 There was a match between Surrey and Hampshire of which only the result is known.
 In the north of England, the Sheffield and Nottingham clubs met at an unknown venue in Sheffield.

 Scorecards

 The earliest known scorecards were created for two matches in 1744 but, before 1772, only two more have been found – one each from minor matches played in 1751 and 1769.
-Three scorecards exist from top-class matches played in 1772, when completion became normal practice, and there are surviving cards from every subsequent season.
-(Note: Some eleven-a-side matches played 1772–1863 have been rated "first-class" by certain sources, but there was no such standard at the time.
-The term came into common use from around 1864 and was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
-The ruling was effective from the beginning of the 1895 season.
-Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as top-class or, at least, historically significant.)
+Three scorecards exist from important matches played in 1772, when completion became normal practice, and there are surviving cards from every subsequent season.